opencog/learn/run-config/README.md

 ```
    Skip this, if not working with artificial languages.

-* `1-corpus-conf.sh` -- This contains paramaters that control the size
+* `1-corpus-conf.sh` -- This contains parameters that control the size
    of the generated corpus.

 * `2-pair-conf.sh` -- Parameters that control (word-)pair counting.